goodmap21/goodmap21.github.io/index.md

 **About**

+#### Tomasz Piotr Kucner - OFFIS Institute for Information Technology, Oldenburg, Germany
+**Title** Reference Free Map Quality Assessment

+**Abstract**

+**About** Tomasz Kucner is a postdoc at Örebro University.
+His work is focused on the problems of mapping, semantic mapping and navigation, with a focus on building maps of dynamics and map quality assessment.
+His recent work addresses problems of building and applying spatial models of dynamics as well as  He is a vice-chair of IEEE WG on 3D Map Data Representation.

 #### Naoki Akai - Graduate School of Engineering, Nagoya University, Japan

 **Title** Detection of Localization Failures with Probabilistic Modeling